realq86/TipCalculator/README.md

 The following **additional** features are implemented:
 * [X] Autolayout in Storyboard so design remain consistent in landscape mode.
 * [X] Use of NSDecimalNumber to increase percision towards the context of currency.
+* [X] Option to switch between two color theme in the setting's page.
+Option is remembered between app launch.
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: